overwasher/telegram-bot/README.md

 Bot is written using python3 and [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) framework.

+Note: little to no OOP approaches are used in this component as it is common for telegram bots

 ### Setup

 *Disclaimer: project is in its early stages.
 Much may change relatively soon.
 Stability is not guaranteed.*